-From October 2012 through December 2013, Lisa worked for the publishing giant W.W.
+From October 2012 through December 2013, Lisa worked in New York for the publishing giant W.W.
 Norton as editor for Political Science in the college textbook division.
-Since the birth of Lisa and Alisdair's first son, Owen, in 2014, Lisa has worked from home as a free lance editor.
+After the birth of Lisa and Alisdair's first son, Owen, in 2014, Lisa worked from home (in the Boston area) as a free lance editor.
 Their second son, Adrian, was born in 2017.
 In the fall of 2020, Lisa started working full time as a writer/analyst with the Opportunity & Inclusive Growth Institute at the Minneapolis Federal Reserve.

 Alisdair is a graduate of Columbia University and grew up in the Washington, DC area.
 After receiving his PhD from Princeton, Alisdair took a position as a professor of economics at Boston University.
 In 2017 Alisdair took leave from BU to take a 1-year position with the Federal Reserve Bank of Minneapolis.
 Alisdair enjoyed his work at the Minneapolis Fed and decided to take an ongoing position there as a Senior Research Economist.